David Janssen: Death

-Janssen was a heavy drinker who smoked up to four packs of cigarettes a day.
+Janssen was a heavy drinker, and a chain smoker who smoked up to four packs of cigarettes a day.
 He died from a sudden heart attack in the early morning of February 13, 1980, at his beachfront home in Malibu, California, at the age of 48.
 At the time of his death, Janssen was filming the television movie Father Damien.
 Janssen was buried at the Hillside Memorial Park Cemetery in Culver City, California.

 A non-denominational funeral was held at the Jewish chapel of the cemetery on February 17.
 Suzanne Pleshette delivered the eulogy at the request of Janssen's widow.
-Milton Berle, Johnny Carson, Tommy Gallagher, Richard Harris, Stan Herman, Rod Stewart and Gregory Peck were among Janssen's pallbearers.
-Honorary pallbearers included Jack Lemmon, George Peppard, James Stewart and Danny Thomas.
+Milton Berle, Johnny Carson, Tommy Gallagher, Richard Harris, Carl Weathers, Stan Herman, Rod Stewart, and Gregory Peck were among Janssen's pallbearers.
+Honorary pallbearers included Jack Lemmon, George Peppard, James Stewart, and Danny Thomas.

-According to friend and Fugitive co-star Barry Morse, "David Janssen was well known as one of the hardest working actors in the USA", regularly working 12–14 hours a day, and he kept working until his early death.

 For his contribution to the television industry, David Janssen has a star on the Hollywood Walk of Fame located on the 7700 block of Hollywood Boulevard.